skipcloud/backups/README.md

 3. Format partitions with ext4 fs.
 4. Mount paritions and `backups` drive.
 5. Update the `/etc/fstab` file in the `root` patition with the new UUIDs.
 6. Use `restore.sh` to restore data to the various paritions, check `restore.sh --help` for more information.
 7. For the `root` drive run `restore.sh grub` to restore grub (duh).
-8. If that fails then boot from the pen drive again and run the following command to try fixing the boot process on the drive and follow the instructions spat out by the `boot-repair` program:
+8. If that fails then boot from the pen drive again and run the following comman d to try fixing the boot process on the drive and follow the instructions spat out by the `boot-repair` program:

 ```bash
 sudo apt-add-repository ppa:yannubuntu/boot-repair